Getting a Mortgage in Turkey

 Author: Pete Mugleston

-Many people dream of owning property overseas and even though property prices in Turkey have increased significantly over the last couple of years, it still represents great value compared to the UK.
-The vibrant culture, friendly people and stunning scenery make Turkey a popular choice for UK residents looking for a second home or investment.
+Many people dream of owning property overseas, and even though property prices in Turkey have increased significantly over the last couple of years, they still represent great value compared to the UK.
+The vibrant culture, friendly people, and stunning scenery make Turkey a popular choice for UK residents looking for a second home or investment.

-In this article we’ll look at how to get a mortgage in Turkey as a UK resident, rules and criteria specific to Turkey, and how a specialist broker can help.
-We’ve also got a mortgage calculator, so you can see how much you could borrow.
+In this article, we’ll look at how to get a mortgage in Turkey as a UK resident, the rules and criteria specific to Turkey, and how a specialist broker can help.
+We’ve also got a mortgage calculator to see how much you could borrow.

 Can foreigners get a mortgage in Turkey?